Elodea canadensis (Canadian pondweed)

 Summary of InvasivenessTop of page

-E. canadensis is a submerged aquatic species of slower flowing rivers, native to North America.
+Elodea canadensis is a submerged aquatic plant of slower flowing rivers, native to North America.
 It has been intentionally introduced into areas outside of its native range as an ornamental aquarium species.
-This species has a wide ecological tolerance and grows relatively fast, but prefers neutral to calcareous open water that is not turbid or strongly affected by environmental influences such as water turbidity or wind fetch.
-E. canadensis is a perennial, overwintering in the deeper water, reproducing asexually.
+This species has a wide ecological tolerance and grows relatively fast.
+It is a perennial, overwintering in the deeper water, and reproducing asexually.
 Disturbance increases the dispersal of numerous propagules and the vigorous re-growth is enhanced through changes in availability of nutrients.
-E. canadensis is considered a pioneer species, rapidly colonising new areas, however, it is often later replaced by other aquatic weeds such as E. nutallii.
 E. canadensis can form dense mats which can interfere with recreational activities, navigation and port infrastructure.
 In addition to this, the dense mats outcompete native plant species and therefore decrease the biodiversity in an area.
-It also accentuates the accumulation of finer and organic silts which enhances its growth further as nutrients are released.
-Control of this species is complicated and loss of fragments should be minimised to prevent further spread.
-E. canadensis is considered a serious weed in Australia and as a principal weed in Denmark, England, Germany, Italy, New Zealand, The Netherlands, Norway, Poland, Sweden and parts of the USA.
+It also accentuates the accumulation of finer organic silts which enhances its growth further as nutrients are released.
+E. canadensis is considered invasive in Australia, New Zealand, Cuba, Alaska and the majority of European countries where it is present.
+Control is complicated and loss of fragments should be minimized to prevent further spread.
+It is included in the IUCN Red List, categorized as being of Least Concern.
+Thus, no conservation action is proposed or is necessary for this species.

 Taxonomic TreeTop of page